Reading Education M.Ed.

 Degree: Master of Education

 The Graduate Reading Education Program at Towson University does not subscribe to a particular position on reading.
-It closely reflects the broad, comprehensive knowledge and pedagogical skills and strategies outlined in the 2010 Standards for Reading Professionals developed by the International Literacy Association.
+It closely reflects the broad, comprehensive knowledge and pedagogical skills and strategies outlined in the 2017 Standards for the Preparation of Literacy Professionals developed by the International Literacy Association.

 The program is designed to prepare the degree candidate to: